tumblr/genesis/tasks/DSL.md

 `description "My task description here"` sets the description of the Task, to appear in things like ```rake -T```

-## Target Membership
+## Targets and Tasks

 Tasks are grouped into top-level "targets", similar to systemd targets.
-You can specify what targets your task should be a part of with the following ```wanted_by``` directive:

-   wanted_by :target_name

-You may specify multiple target names here (for example, if task ```UpgradeBios``` is in both the :intake and :provisioning_prep targets, you can say ```wanted_by :intake, :provisioning_prep```)

-Targets are implicitly created by being ```wanted_by``` a Task.
-There is a default ```util``` target that will run no tasks that is provided by the default Rakefile.

-## Dependency Ordering

-Tasks may express their dependencies in terms of other tasks within the target[s] they participate in.
-For example, the ```SetupBios``` Task may declare

-    after_tasks :AssetCreation, :StartIpmiService

-This states that ```SetupBios``` will only be run upon successful (or skipped) completion of Both the AssetCreation and StartIpmiService tasks.
-A failure (skips are not treated as failure) of either will prevent SetupBios from running.

-These dependencies are specified within the context of a target.
-As such, any dependencies of a task T in a target X must also specify ```wanted_by X```, or rake will fail to run successfully due to missing dependencies.
+You can specify what tasks belong to what target (and the order they execute in) in ```targets.yaml```, bundled in your tasks directory.

 Example:
 [BiosConfigrC6105.rb](https://github.com/tumblr/genesis/blob/master/tasks/BiosConfigrC6105.rb#L22)